Lonsdaleiter/AnythingButThat/tutorial.md

 To quit, press escape.

+If you find the sound effects obnoxious or want to mess with the config settings, open the config.py file in TextEdit and follow the instructions in the file.

 Oh yeah, and if you do die and defy my instructions, press r to play again.